 How to change a tire

-If you are to ever encounter a difficult situation where your tire deflates or fails while driving, do not panic.
+If a difficult situation arises where your tire deflates or fails while driving, do not panic.
 Instead, focus on finding a safe place to pull over.
-You may need to briefly drive on a blown tire to ensure your safety.
+You may need to briefly drive on a low or flat tire to ensure your safety.
 Once you find a secure area to park, you can start changing the tire like you practiced.

 How to Change a Flat Tire

 The essential tools you will need to change a tire likely came with your vehicle.
-Consult your owner’s manual to find the location of your jack, lug wrench, and spare tire.
+Consult your owner’s manual to find the location of your jack, lug wrench and spare tire.
 You should become familiar with these tools in a controlled setting.
-Learning to change a tire at home is better than learning during a potentially dangerous roadside situation.
+Learning to change a tire at home is better than learning during an unplanned roadside situation.

 If a tire does fail during driving, follow these steps to ensure your safety:

 First, park or pull over to a safe location.
 Turn on your hazard lights and pull as far off the road as possible.
 This may not be possible if you are on the freeway, so do not be afraid to continue driving to the next exit ramp.